-CDW has partnered with HP to offer you an award-winning Managed Print Services program that can simplify IT ownership, support and management.
-HP helps you fix your problems quickly, improve your printer uptime and avoid unbudgeted repair costs.
+CDW has partnered with HP to offer award-winning security and Managed Print Services, simplifying IT ownership, support and management.
+HP helps you fix your problems quickly, whether it's increasing your printer security, improving uptime or avoiding unbudgeted repair costs.

 1. 'Most secure printers claim' applies to HP Enterprise-class devices introduced beginning in 2015 and is based on HP review of 2016 published embedded security features of competitive in-class printers.
 Only HP offers a combination of security features for integrity checking down to the BIOS with self-healing capabilities.
 A FutureSmart service pack update may be required to activate security features.
 For a list of compatible products, visit: https://www8.hp.com/h20195/V2/GetDocument.aspx?docname=4AA6-1178ENW.
 For more information, visit: www.hp.com/go/printersecurityclaims.